wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/okta.rst

 Wazuh indexer configuration
 ---------------------------

 Edit the Wazuh indexer security configuration files.
-It is recommended to back up these files before the configuration is carried out.
+We recommend that you back up these files before you carry out the configuration.

 #.
 Edit ``/usr/share/wazuh-indexer/plugins/opensearch-security/securityconfig/config.yml`` file and change the following values: